Scott Baker (right-handed pitcher): New York Yankees

-In late January 2015, Baker signed with the New York Yankees to a minor league contract worth $1.5 million if he made the major league roster.
+On January 23, 2015, Baker signed with the New York Yankees to a minor league contract worth $1.5 million if he made the major league roster.
 He struggled in spring training, allowing nine earned runs in 10 1/3 innings before drawing his release on March 29.

 Los Angeles Dodgers

-In April 2015, he signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Dodgers.
+On April 9, 2015, he signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Dodgers.
 He made three starts for Oklahoma City in April and was 1–1 with a 1.06 ERA.
 In a seven inning game (shortened due to it being the first game of a doubleheader) against the Iowa Cubs on April 20, Baker came within one strike of pitching a perfect game, retiring the first 20 batters he faced before Addison Russell's double up the middle with two strikes on him.
 The Dodgers purchased his contract and called him up to the Majors to make a spot start against the San Diego Padres on April 26.
-He made two starts for the Dodgers and was 0–1 with a 5.73 ERA before he was designated for assignment on May 3, 2015.
+He made two starts for the Dodgers and was 0–1 with a 5.73 ERA before he was designated for assignment on May 3, 2015, he cleared waivers and was sent outright to Triple-A Oklahoma City Dodgers on May 5.
 He made 13 starts in Triple-A and was 7–3 with a 3.39 ERA.
 He left a start in July because of injury and spent the rest of the season on the disabled list.
+He elected free agency on October 6.